wavefrontHQ/docs/pages/doc/ingestion_policies.md

     The limit becomes visible in the ingestion policy dashboard charts.
 If you set a PPS limit, you must create the ingestion policy alert in the next steps.

-### Step 2: Create the Ingestion Policy Alert (If you set a PPS limit)
+### Step 2: Configure the Ingestion Policy Alert

-The steps for creating an ingestion policy alert are similar to the steps for [creating a general alert](alerts_manage.html#create-alert-tutorial).
+If you set a PPS limit for the ingestion policy, Tanzu Observability creates an ingestion policy alert which queries the percentage of the PPS limit used by the accounts in the policy.
+You specify [thresholds and severities](https://docs.wavefront.com/alerts_manage.html#step-2-specify-thresholds-and-severities), [recipients](https://docs.wavefront.com/alerts_manage.html#step-3-specify-recipients), and a [name](https://docs.wavefront.com/alerts_manage.html#step-5-name-and-activate-the-alert) for the ingestion policy alert.

+{% include note.html content="If you chose not to set a PPS limit, this step is skipped."%}

 1. In the **Conditions** panel, configure the thresholds and severities.
-   1. Select the alert condition operator.
-You can alert when the usage is greater than or less than a specified threshold.
+   1. Select the comparison operator for the alert condition.
+You can alert when the usage is greater than or less than a specified threshold percentage of the policy PPS limit.
-   2. Specify a threshold percentage of the PPS limit for at least one severity and click **Next**.
+   2. For at least one severity, specify a threshold percentage of the policy PPS limit and click **Next**.

        The threshold percentage becomes visible in the ingestion policy alert chart.
-2. In the **Recipients** panel, configure the notifications recipients for each severity that you set and click **Next**.
+2. In the **Recipients** panel, specify who will receive the alert notifications and click **Next**.
-3. In the **Activate** panel, enter a name for the alert and, optionally, alert tags and click **Next**.
+3. In the **Activate** panel, enter a name for the alert and, optionally, tags and click **Next**.

+After you create the ingestion policy, the associated alert is available in the Alerts Browser.

 ### Step 3: Name and Activate the Ingestion Policy
 In the **Create** panel, enter a name for the policy and, optionally, a description and click **Create**.

-If a user starts ingesting data into Wavefront through a Wavefront Proxy, you can see the ingestion policies to which a proxy belongs from the [Proxies browser](#see-the-ingestion-policies-to-which-a-proxy-belongs) page.
+If a user assigned to an ingestion policy is ingesting data through a Wavefront proxy, the proxy is also associated with the ingestion policy.
+You can [see the ingestion policies to which a proxy belongs](#see-the-ingestion-policies-to-which-a-proxy-belongs).

 ## Edit an Ingestion Policy

-After you create an ingestion policy, if you need, for example, to increase the PPS limit, you can edit the policy.
+After you create an ingestion policy, if you need, for example, to increase the PPS limit or add accounts, you can edit the policy.

-{% include note.html content="You cannot change the scope of the policy.
-You can only add and remove accounts or groups depending on the scope."%}
+{% include note.html content="You cannot change the policy scope from accounts to groups or the reverse."%}

 {% include note.html content="Removing the PPS limit dissociates the alert from the ingestion policy."%}

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **Usage Portal**.
 3. On the **Ingestion Policies** tab, click the ellipsis icon next to the policy that you want to edit and click **Edit**.
-4. Apply the necessary changes, and in the **Create** panel, click **Save**.
+4. In each panel, apply the necessary changes and click **Next**, and in the last **Create** panel, click **Save**.

 ## Delete Ingestion Policies

-{% include note.html content="Deleting an ingestion policy with a PPS limit, also deletes its associated alert if exists."%}
+{% include note.html content="Deleting an ingestion policy with a PPS limit, deletes also its associated alert."%}

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **Usage Portal**.